rajamsameer/etl-pipeline-astro-airflow/README.md

 ## Usage
 - Run the pipeline by triggering the DAG from the Airflow UI.
 - Monitor progress and logs in the Airflow UI.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Tutorial
 This project is based on a tutorial by **Krish Naik**, a popular YouTuber known for his data science and machine learning tutorials.
 Check out his YouTube channel for more tutorials: [Krish Naik YouTube Channel](https://www.youtube.com/c/KrishNaik).